 Some days feel like the work of a high ed administrator never ends, doesn’t it?
 Between meetings, reports, e-mails, conference calls, grievances, deadlines, presentations, and conferences, administrators rarely feel caught up and in control.

 Being overworked and overwhelmed is so common that it is often considered normal.
 Before you agree to work 60 hours/week, please ask yourself if the rewards are worth the cost.

-If you believe your hard work pays off, then by all mean, continue.
+If you believe your hard work pays off, then by all means, continue.
 But if your sacrifice creates any level of dysfunction, it is important to be aware and choose deliberately what you want to do instead.
 Doing more of the same is rarely the best option.

 Here are 3 myths that keep administrators overworked.
 Ask yourself if any of them are influencing your choices and making your work life much harder than it needs to be.

 People come to you to ask you to solve problems and make decisions.
 Chances are, that is a big part of your job.
 Because you choose to be a strong leader and an effective manager, you don’t shy away from solving problems and that is a good thing.
 However…